-Whether it’s financial, fitness, business or nutrition, all of us seek to establish routines robust with goals, checklists and reminders to motivate us on the daily to keep us on track and focused on the task at hand.
+Whether it’s financial, fitness, business or nutrition, all of us seek to establish routines robust with goals, checklists and reminders to motivate us daily to keep us on track and focused on the task at hand.

 I’ve created this post specifically for email marketers as an EMAIL DELIVERABILITY CHECKLIST that every online marketer should routinely review as a reminder of the foundational stepping stones to solid email deliverability.

 Before we can understand and can tackle email deliverability, we need to first understand and ask ourselves – “WHO OWNS THE INBOX?”

 Is it Senders, Subscribers or Inbox Providers who own the inbox?

 Litmus did a survey recently and asked its community what they thought.
 Here are the results: